smritidas/website/content/blog/Hostas.md

 - Deep breaths: I get anxious before getting on calls with strangers.
 A tip I learned was to take a breath in for 5, breathe out for 5 until I felt calm.
 - Finally, rejection doesn’t define me and I take the process as a learning experience.
 I try to keep other companies in the pipeline so that if one doesn’t work out, I can focus on the next opportunity.

 Interviews are tough, but I remind myself that they are doable as well.
-As the quote goes *“the cave you fear to enter, holds the treasure you seek.”* Joseph Campbell
+As the quote goes *“the cave you fear to enter, holds the treasure you seek”* Joseph Campbell